jessyvee/React-Dictionary-App/dictionary-app/README.md

 This is a simple React dictionary app that allows you to search for the definitions of English words using the Free Dictionary API.
 This app was created using React and makes use of the useState and useRef hooks for managing state and updating the UI.
 ## Getting Started
 To get started with the React Dictionary App, you can either clone this repository or download the source code as a ZIP file and extract it to a directory of your choice.
+Once you have the source code on your machine, open a terminal window in the root directory of the project and run the following command to install all the necessary dependencies: